 My father left when I was young – age 5 or 6.
 My mother at her capacity for forgiving his constant cheating, sought out a divorce.
 So he decided to move across the country, knowing that he would not be a part of my sister and I’s life.
 My six year old conclusion – men leave.

 I also learned men were heartless at a tender age.

 Why else would a grown man, my cousin’s father, use a racist slur to describe my lips in front of my peers.
 “Look at you with those —– lips”, he jokingly laughed.
-I remember feeling paralyzed for about 3 minutes and then I realized no one was going to defend me so I had no choice but sling my own verbal attack right back at him.
+I remember feeling paralyzed for about 3 minutes.
+When I realized no one was going to defend me I had no choice but to sling my own verbal attack right back at him.
 I made sure he knew he was neither cute enough or good enough to make me feel less than.
 I never told my mother, I just handled it.
 And as a kid, growing up in my tribal community, episodes like these were common.
 Yes there was love too, but you had better toughen up – early and fast.